wdavidcalsin/wdavidcalsin/README.md

   </a>
 </p>

-A passionate self-taught web developer (frontend, backend).
+A passionate self-taught web developer Frontend.
 <br />